open-source-bootcamp/bootcamp-guide/presentations/make-your-first-contribution/slides.md

 ---

-# Project owners - merge the second PR
+# Project maintainers - merge the second PR

 Should be easy, right?